elifesciences/lens/README.md

 ### Changelog

 ### 0.3.0

 - Support for mobile devices
 - No reload on route navigation (makes navigating back/forward much faster)
 - Improved scrollbar mouse interaction (dragging outside the document outline is now possible)
-- Covered one gazillion rendering edgecases
+- Covered one million rendering edgecases
 - Scrolling on body for mobile, fixes numerous scrolling issues related to mobile (esp. iOS)
 - Space efficiency - use full available space
 - display breadcrumbs for navigating back to journal page
 - Smaller font for title / authors in mobile version
 - Fixed an issue related to scroll recovery on mobile
+- Display publisher logo with breadcrumbs

+Other work:

+- Updated Manual and About document
+- Moved documentation over to http://lens.elifesciences.org